-(U.S. Coast Guard 100 Ton Master) cruised her 28-foot trimaran and a 44-foot Peterson around the Sea of Cortez for 5 years while working as a freelance writer and photographer, later as a yacht-delivery skipper.
-Since marrying Capt.
+(U.S. Coast Guard 100 Ton Master) cruised her 28-foot trimaran and a 44-foot Peterson around the Sea of Cortez for 5 years while working as a freelance writer and photographer, later as a yacht-delivery skipper after marrying Capt.
 John E. Rains (U.S. Coast Guard 3,000 Ton Master Upon Oceans), she has logged more than 100,000 n.m. skippering a variety of yachts (sail & power) up and down both coasts of Mexico and Central America.
-She has transited the Panama Canal more than 30 times, each time skippering a different boat.
+She has transited the Panama Canal 38 times, each time skippering a different boat.
 She also worked as a bridge officer on a research vessel for the U.S. Navy.
 Capt.
 Pat has crossed the Pacific, the Caribbean and the Atlantic – not on cruise ships!

 Since retiring from yacht delivery, Capt.
 Pat Rains and husband John now cruise for pleasure with friends and former clients, and Pat is constantly updating her nautical guidebooks – “Mexico Boating Guide,” and “Cruising Ports: the Central American Route,” and “MexWX: Mexico Weather for Boaters.”
 She writes articles for The Log Newspapers, BoatUS, Passagemaker, SEA Magazine, and other national publications.
 Look for Capt.
 Pat’s popular cruising seminars at Trawler Fest, Strictly Sail, the San Diego Boat Show and West Coast yacht clubs.